irenealgi/irenealegre.com/about.md

 I’m a learner.
 Challenges help me thrive.

-After spending two years doing B2B Marketing at Onfido, I made the decision to focus on how users experience a product rather than whether they will eventually buy it – or not.
+After spending two years doing B2B Marketing at [Onfido](www.onfido.com){:target="_blank"}, I made the decision to focus on how users experience a product rather than whether they will eventually buy it – or not.
 UX design is about understanding user and business needs in equal measure, and finding a middle-ground between the two.

 I enjoy solving problems and coming up with universal solutions that will stand the test of time and will make sense to as many users as possible.